idleberg/node-makensis/README.md

 #### onData

-Gives access to an object containing the current line, and whether it contains a warning of the path of the outfile.
+Gives access to an object containing the current line, whether it contains a warning, and the path of the outfile.

 #### onError